Short Answer (quick read):

-While cloud hosting is customizable to some extent, it pales in comparison to a VPS – or requires a lot of technical knowledge.
+While a cloud structure is customizable to some extent, it pales in comparison to a VPS – or requires a lot of technical knowledge.
 Aspects such as firewalls, network architecture and load balancing can be configured, but advanced host settings are only possible for the most experienced users.
-This is why cloud hosting is particularly popular with developers.
-However, most cloud hosts also have more beginner-friendly packages, so you don’t have to be an expert to use this infinitely scalable storage system.
+This is why it’s particularly popular with developers.
+However, most providers also have more beginner-friendly packages, so you don’t have to be an expert to use this infinitely scalable storage system.

-Compared to cloud hosting, VPS offers more security as all data is stored in a single location.
-Although inadequate security from a VPS server on the host could potentially lead to an attack, the independent nature of the VPS usually keeps out unwanted access.
-Because of this, VPS can meet stricter security regulations.
+Compared to the Cloud, VPS offers more security as all data is stored in a single location.
+Although inadequate security from a virtual machine on the host could potentially lead to an attack, the independent nature of the VPS usually keeps out unwanted access.
+Because of this, vServers can meet stricter security regulations.

-The security of cloud hosting is still pretty good and generally sufficient for most business needs.
+The security of the Cloud is still pretty good and generally sufficient for most business needs.
 However, the fact that the data is stored in different locations around the world gives them a certain degree of vulnerability to cyber attacks.
-Therefore, cloud hosting can usually not meet the strictest security requirements.
+Therefore, this system can usually not meet the strictest security requirements.

 Virtual servers are capable of delivering an impressive amount of performance.
 However, their performance is limited by the infrastructure contained in the host system.
 In the unlikely situation that the host system is overloaded, a VPS might not get all the resources it needs.

 The scalability enables cloud hosting to provide top performance regardless of demand.
-When additional resources are needed, the system simply borrows additional RAM or storage from another computer in the cloud.
-Therefore, cloud hosting is the architecture of choice for companies with unpredictable resources.
+When additional resources are needed, the system simply borrows additional RAM or storage from another computer.
+Therefore, it is the architecture of choice for companies with unpredictable resources.

 If a host server fails, so will the virtual servers it contains.
 Such a situation can arise from a natural disaster or a hardware failure.
 And for businesses that need to be online every minute of the day, these events can cause damage.

-Cloud hosting is more reliable.
+Cloud technology is more reliable.
 When one machine on the network fails, another comes into action to take its place.

-In most scenarios, a VPS is usually cheaper than cloud hosting.
+In most scenarios, a VPS is usually cheaper than the Cloud.
 Because the user receives a certain amount of resources, the monthly bill is also predictable.